graphql/graphql-wg/GraphQL-TSC.md

 ## Policies and procedures

-The GraphQL TSC is governed by the [Technical Charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf).
+The GraphQL TSC is governed by the [Technical Charter][charter].
 The Charter provides a foundational structure for the TSC on topics such as its scope, how to make decisions, and how to make changes to itself.
 At the same time, it grants the TSC a high degree of freedom when determining how to implement the policies of GraphQL.

 The following policies and procedures have been adopted by the TSC.

 ### Making changes to this document

-Pull requests against this document that do not conflict with the [Technical Charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf) can be merged provided the following conditions have been met:
+Pull requests against this document that do not conflict with the [Technical Charter][charter] can be merged provided the following conditions have been met:

 - There are no outstanding objections
 - There are two approvals by TSC members (not including the author)